Stratemeyer Syndicate: History

 While mystery elements were occasionally present in these early series, the Syndicate later specialized in children's mystery series.
-This trend began in 1911, when Stratemeyer wrote and published The Mansion of Mystery, under the pseudonym Chester K. Steele.
+This trend began in 1911, when Stratemeyer wrote and published The Mansion of Mystery under the pseudonym Chester K. Steele.
 Five more books were published in that mystery series, the last in 1928.
 These books were aimed at a somewhat older audience than his previous series.
 After that, the Syndicate focused on mystery series aimed at its younger base: The Hardy Boys, which first appeared in 1927, ghostwritten by Leslie McFarlane and others; and Nancy Drew, which first appeared in 1930, ghostwritten by Mildred Wirt Benson, Walter Karig, and others.
 Both series were immediate financial successes.

 In 1930, Stratemeyer died, and the Syndicate was inherited by his two daughters, Harriet Stratemeyer Adams and Edna Stratemeyer Squier.
 Stratemeyer Squier sold her share to her sister Harriet within a few years.
 Adams introduced such series as The Dana Girls (1934), Tom Swift Jr., The Happy Hollisters, and many others.
-In the 1950s, Adams began substantially revising old volumes in The Hardy Boys and Nancy Drew series, updating them by removing references to outdated cultural elements, such as "roadster".
+In the 1950s, Adams began substantially revising old volumes in The Hardy Boys and Nancy Drew series, updating them to remove references to outdated cultural elements, such as "roadster".
 Racial slurs and stereotypes were also removed, and in some cases (such as The Secret at Shadow Ranch and The Mystery at the Moss-Covered Mansion) entire plots were cast off and replaced with new ones.
-In part, these changes were motivated by a desire to make the books more up-to-date.
-Grosset & Dunlap, the primary publisher of Stratemeyer Syndicate books, requested that the books' racism be excised, a project that Adams felt was unnecessary.
-Grosset & Dunlap held firm; it had received an increasing number of letters from parents who were offended by the stereotypes present in the books, particularly in The Hardy Boys publications.
+In part, these changes were motivated by a desire to make the books more modern.
+Grosset & Dunlap, the primary publisher of Stratemeyer Syndicate books, requested the books' racism be excised, a project Adams felt was unnecessary.
+Grosset & Dunlap held firm; it had received an increasing number of letters from parents offended by stereotypes present in the books, particularly in The Hardy Boys publications.

 In the late 1970s, Adams decided it was time for Nancy and the Hardys to go into paperback, as the hardcover market was no longer what it had been.
 Grosset & Dunlap sued, citing "breach of contract, copyright infringement, and unfair competition".
 The ensuing case let the world know, for the first time, that the Syndicate existed; the Syndicate had always gone to great lengths to hide its existence from the public, and ghostwriters were contractually obliged never to reveal their authorship.

 Grosset & Dunlap was awarded the rights to The Hardy Boys and Nancy Drew volumes that it had published, but the Syndicate was judged free to take subsequent volumes elsewhere.
 Subsequent volumes were published by Simon & Schuster.